Unlocking Exploration in RLVR: Uncertainty-aware Advantage Shaping for Deeper Reasoning: Experiments

-Prior studies \citep{wang2022self,wu2024inference} have shown that with a limited number of rollouts, models often struggle to solve certain tasks.
+\paragraph{Pass@k Evaluation.} Prior studies \citep{wang2022self,wu2024inference} have shown that with a limited number of rollouts, models often struggle to solve certain tasks.
 In contrast, when the rollout budget is sufficiently large, the probability of sampling effective solutions increases considerably.
 This observation suggests that pass@k accuracy with a large k provides a more reliable estimate of a model’s potential performance \citep{yue2025does}.
 Under this evaluation protocol, a problem is considered solved if any of the k sampled reasoning trajectories yield the correct answer.
 Figure \ref{fig:passk} reports pass@k results on the AIME24 benchmark.
 The results indicate that UCAS achieves more consistent improvements as k grows.
 In contrast, Vanilla-GRPO and its enhanced variants show slower growth, consistent with findings from \citet{yue2025does}.
 The stronger performance of UCAS under the pass@k metric highlights its effectiveness, which can be attributed to differences in exploration strategies.
 Unlike Vanilla-GRPO, which often suffers from exploration stagnation, where the model repeatedly samples low-diversity rollouts, UCAS leverages uncertainty-aware advantage shaping to sustain diverse exploration and escape local optima.
+Additional pass@k results on AMC and MATH-500, reported in Appendix~\ref{app:additional_passk}, show the same trend on broader benchmarks.